the-quetzal-community/trademark-license/Readme.txt

         nor The Buildable Source, and/or the ability for any interested party to find it.

-3. Changes to the Attached Notices may not be Shared with other parties unless they are composed of the following:
+3. Modifications You make to the Attached Notices cannot be Shared unless they are composed of the following:

-    (a) the addition of a Notice to record Your agreement to become a Publisher for This Project, which means that You agree to, for as long as You continue to Share an Official Release, Share The Buildable Source for it on a public Community Contribution Channel of Your choice.
+    (a) the addition of a Notice to record Your commitment to become a Publisher for This Project, which means that You agree to, for as long as You continue to Share an Official Release, Share The Buildable Source for it on a public Community Contribution Channel of Your choice.

     (b) a redated modification to Your Notice, with the addition or removal of one or more of Your trademarks, and/or, a correction